joshricketts/Uptime/README.md

-**Force Prompt** (shows up after 30 days as long as the user has postponed a restart at least 10 times).
+**Demand Prompt** (shows up after 30 days as long as the user has postponed a restart at least 10 times).

 <img width="751" alt="Screen Shot 2022-06-26 at 11 13 56 AM" src="https://user-images.githubusercontent.com/105330539/175823631-ba78890d-9e58-42e5-98cb-a48e5c5f3b79.png">

 **Timer Reset mini window** (shows up in the bottom right corner after clicking the "Reset my 10 minute timer" button on a force prompt).

 <img width="251" alt="Screen Shot 2022-06-26 at 10 47 10 AM" src="https://user-images.githubusercontent.com/105330539/175823680-04225610-2d59-442e-83c3-8a86ab5f6dfe.png">

+**Force Warning** (shows up if user has figured out key combination to quit the SwiftDialog application, and has quit the program on the 'Confirmation' or 'Timer Reset' windows).